-On this blog I’ve chronicled my long and painful journey with sciatica.
-I suffered with sciatic pain for about a year.
+On this blog, I’ve chronicled my long and painful journey with sciatica.
+I suffered from sciatic pain for about a year.
 By finding the right chiropractor that employed deep tissue massage, electronic stimulation, deep heat via ultrasound and prescribed a regimen of exercises, my sciatic problems abated.
-Along with my chiropractic visits I made regular visits to the acupuncturist.
+Along with my chiropractic visits, I made regular visits to the acupuncturist.

 It took several months and a lot of stretching and targeted exercises for the pain to go away.
 Fortunately, my sciatica was not caused by a ruptured or deteriorated disc.
 My problem was caused by a tight piriformis muscle (seems appropriate given my anal retentive personality).

 My chiropractor spent a lot of time massaging and stripping the muscle to release the tension.
 As the tension released, there was less pressure on the sciatic nerve, which translated into pain relief.